kauevestena/sanit3Dsdi/README.md

 Reṕsitory containing the code for the implementation of a 3D SDI - Spatial Data Infraestructure

-The emplouyed Study Case for the practical implementation is centered at the Metropolitan Area of the municipality of Vitoria (Espirito Santo, Brasil).
+The employed Study Case for the practical implementation is centered at the Metropolitan Area of the municipality of Vitoria (Espirito Santo, Brasil).
 The data sources are the following:
 - basic sanitation, DTM, Orthos -> https://geobases.es.gov.br/ (The SDI from the Espirito Santo State Government)
 - Building and road structure   -> https://www.openstreetmap.org/